PH1P5/cctron/README.md

 ## preconditions

-* For development and local usage, this project requires node >=18 and yarn.
+* For development and local usage, this project requires node >=18.
 * Configure your server by clicking `open config editor` in the menu
 * Example config.json: